Information to Help you Navigate a Trump Trifecta Government Shutdown

 Can I still receive tours through Rep. Gwen Moore’s office?

-In the event of a government shutdown, all tours that have been previously scheduled through our office will be canceled.
+In the event of a government shutdown, all tours that were previously scheduled through our office will be canceled.
 Unfortunately, our office will be unable to schedule any future tours until the government reopens.

 Will a government shutdown affect when I receive my Social Security?

-No. Social Security is funded using mandatory spending that is not subject to the government appropriations process.
-Its funding is not impacted by a government shutdown.
-SSA will continue scheduling hearings, hearing/deciding cases, and hearing/deciding appeals.
+No. Social Security beneficiaries, including those who receive disability insurance, will continue to receive their benefits uninterrupted.
+The Social Security Administration (SSA) will continue scheduling hearings, hearing/deciding cases, and hearing/deciding appeals.
 However, certain Social Security Administration’s (SSA) employees will be furloughed, meaning that customer service will be impacted.

 Will there be impacts to Medicare or Medicaid?